manogna-tsth/genai-chaid-analysis/README.md

 GenAI shopping assistants are becoming part of online shopping, but simply adding AI does not mean people will enjoy, trust or continue using it.

-This project uses **real consumer survey data** to understand what actually influences people's behaviour and shows how hundreds of survey responses can be turned into clear, useful insights through data analysis.
+This project uses real consumer survey data to understand what actually influences people's behaviour and shows how hundreds of survey responses can be turned into clear, useful insights through data analysis.

-> **📌 Research Note**: This project is part of ongoing research.
+📌 **Research Note:** This project is part of ongoing research.
 The respondent-level dataset and detailed SPSS outputs are not publicly shared.